-Organization: The Lucaya International School is owned by the nonprofit Lucaya International School Foundation and is governed by a volunteer seven-member Board of Directors.
-The parents of the students attending LIS propose three members to this board, who serve two-year terms without limit for reelection0 and whose election terms are staggered.
-The other four members of the Board of Directors are appointed by the foundation council and are selected based upon their professional expertise and personal skills, which are deemed needed by the school.
-The Principal is an ex-officio member of the board as well.
+Organization: The Lucaya International School is owned by the nonprofit Lucaya International School Foundation and is governed by a volunteer seven-member board of directors.
+The parents of the students attending LIS propose three members to this board, who serve two-year terms without limit for reelection and whose election terms are staggered.
+The other four members of the board of directors are appointed by the foundation council and are selected based upon their professional expertise and personal skills, which are deemed needed by the school.
+The principal is an ex-officio member of the board as well.

-Facilities: The 10-acre LIS campus is a purpose-built, gated and secure facility, situated near Lucaya and Freeport City on Grand Bahama.
+Facilities: The 10-acre LIS campus is a purpose-built, gated, and secure facility, situated near Lucaya and Freeport City on Grand Bahama.
 There are 31 classrooms, two computer rooms, a library/media center, an IB facility, music and art rooms, and three science laboratories.
 Each classroom is equipped with multimedia computers and interactive whiteboards; and there is a campus-wide wireless network.
-Students in grades 7-9 are provided with laptops, high school students are expected to bring laptops, and the primary uses touch screen pads and tablets in classroom lessons.
+Students in grades 5-11 are provided with laptops, IB students are expected to bring laptops, and the primary school uses touch screen pads and tablets in classroom lessons.
 The redeveloped sports field allows the school to offer boys’ and girls’ soccer, basketball, softball, and sand volleyball.
-There are architectural plans developed to build a multipurpose building that includes an indoor basketball court, theater with stages, additional classrooms, bathrooms, and shower facilities.
+There are architectural plans developed to build a multipurpose building that includes an indoor basketball court, a theater with stages, additional classrooms, bathrooms, and shower facilities.